Legal

 5.1 The Customer must provide clear, complete and timely instructions.

-5.3 If urgent action is required and CODEX Freight cannot obtain timely instructions, CODEX Freight may take reasonable action to protect the Goods, persons, property, equipment, the environment, Authorities, Subcontractors or CODEX Freight.
+5.3 If urgent action is required and Codex Freight cannot obtain timely instructions, Codex Freight may take reasonable action to protect the Goods, persons, property, equipment, the environment, Authorities, Subcontractors or Codex Freight.

 6. Quotations and Estimates

-6.1 Any quotation, estimate, rate, transit time, sailing date, delivery date or availability advice is indicative only unless CODEX Freight expressly states in writing that it is fixed.
+6.1 Any quotation, estimate, rate, transit time, sailing date, delivery date or availability advice is indicative only unless Codex Freight expressly states in writing that it is fixed.

 6.3 Unless stated otherwise, quotations exclude duties, GST, taxes, inspections, detention, demurrage, storage, fumigation, treatment, quarantine, examination, customs penalties, port charges and unforeseen third-party costs.

-6.4 CODEX Freight may pass through third-party charges reasonably incurred in connection with the Services.
+6.4 Codex Freight may pass through third-party charges reasonably incurred in connection with the Services.

 7. Charges and Payment